Yes, Grammary Premium is worth it - especially for students! And this is coming from a student herself.

 There were three main reasons why I signed up for Grammarly Premium:

-- The online class set-up
+- The move to online classes

 - Constantly emailing professors and clients due to reasons 1 and 2